Aaron Jeffery: Career

-After graduating in 1993 from NIDA, he began his television career on the children's programme Ship to Shore.
+After graduating in 1993 from the National Institute of Dramatic Art (NIDA), Jeffery began his television career on the children's programme Ship to Shore.
 Jeffery is best known for his role as Alex Ryan in the drama McLeod's Daughters, which he left in 2008.

-Jeffery appeared in the series Underbelly: Badness as Frank.
+Jeffery appeared in the underworld crime series Underbelly: Badness as Frank.
 He wrapped filming on 22 June.
 Three days later, it was announced Jeffery had joined the cast of Neighbours as Bradley Fox for two months.
 In October, it was revealed that Jeffery had been cast as a corrections officer in the series Wentworth.
 He also starred in the Bevan Lee series Between Two Worlds for the Seven Network.

 In 2021 Jeffery appeared in the AACTA-nominated film Moon Rock For Monday directed by Kurt Martin.
 The film was nominated for Best Indie Film at the 11th Annual AACTA Awards.

 In April 2021, it was announced that Jeffery had been cast in the Netflix thriller series Pieces of Her, which is adapted from the Karin Slaughter novel of the same name.

 In July 2024, Jeffery began appearing in the recurring guest role of James "Jimmy" Fowler in the soap opera Home and Away.